-The cannabinoids are a unique class of compounds not exclusive to the cannabis plant, you can also find it in plants like Echinaceae or Helichrysum, but none as abundant as Cannabis.
+Cannabinoids are a unique class of compounds not exclusive to the cannabis plant.
+You can also find them in plants like Echinaceae or Helichrysum, but none are as abundant as Cannabis.

 The endocannabinoid system is a regulatory system — meaning it indirectly controls a variety of processes in the human body by either turning them up or dialing them back down.
 This is why compounds like CBD have such a long list of benefits and uses.

 - Energy metabolism

 What Is CBD Used For?